Have you ever heard of Lemon Posset? Run, don’t walk to the nearest grocery store pick up some cream…and some lemons!

 - Cover each ramekin with plastic wrap and chill until set, 1 hour or overnight.

-- Allow to set completely before garnishing Garnish with lemon zest, berries or mint.
+- Allow to set completely before garnishing Garnish with fresh berries or mint.

 Video